PhilDL/remix-gospel-stack/docs/database.md

 # Database Guide

-This stack supports two database options: **PostgreSQL** for traditional relational database needs, and **Turso** for edge-optimized SQLite with embedded replicas.
+This stack supports two database options: **PostgreSQL**, and **Turso** for edge-optimized SQLite with embedded replicas that promotes the one-database-per-tenant architecture.

 > **Future:** We plan to support choosing between Prisma and Drizzle ORM during setup.